deeheber/eventbridge-emoji/README.md

 Wanted to test to see if I could create an EventBridge rule with only emojis.
 Turns out it works.

+## To run

-`npm install && npm run cdk deploy` to deploy the stack (once your AWS credentials are in place)
+`npm install && npm run cdk deploy` to deploy the stack (once your AWS credentials are in place) 💻

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-- `npm run build` compile typescript to js
-- `npm run watch` watch for changes and compile
-- `npm run test` perform the jest unit tests
-- `cdk deploy` deploy this stack to your default AWS account/region
-- `cdk diff` compare deployed stack with current state
-- `cdk synth` emits the synthesized CloudFormation template
+Put events on the default event bus with either the [CLI](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/events/put-events.html), and AWS SDK, or in the AWS console.

+The event pattern is `detailType: ['💩']` and `source: ['🐶']`.

+Check the Cloudwatch logs of the target lambda to see the result 👀

+Profit 🎉